15 Potential Health Benefits Of Avocado Leaf

 These chemicals may help reduce inflammation and the release of histamine in the body, both of which can lead to allergic reactions.

-In a study done on mice and published in 2012, it was found that an extract made from avocado leaves helped to ease the symptoms of allergic reactions.
+In a study done on mice, it was found that an extract made from avocado leaves helped to ease the symptoms of allergic reactions.

 The study found that the extract had dose-dependent effects on reducing inflammation and histamine release, which are hallmarks of allergic reactions.